pygfx/pygfx/README.md

 ## About pygfx

-pygfx is a graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads that takes inspiration from the ThreeJS API.
+pygfx is a ThreeJS inspired graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads.
 It is mature enough to serve as a general-purpose rendering engine (Yes, you _can_ write a game with it.) while being geared towards scientific and medical visualization.
 Thanks to its low level of abstraction it is flexible and can be adapted to various use-cases.
 In other words, pygfx emphasizes on hackability and correctness while maintaining the level of performance you would expect from a GPU accelerated library.

 ## License